SansGuidon/bookmarks/README.md

 * > Responsiveness.
 Be easy to reach and quick to respond (but protect your focused deep work time).
 * > Reliability.
 If you said you'll do it, then freaking do it, no matter how tiny it is.
 People notice.
 * > Warmth.
 Maybe you can't be funny or charming, but you can be warm.
+* [Mike Crittenden](https://critter.blog/2021/04/30/the-art-of-booking-a-meeting-just-to-force-you-to-do-a-thing/) - (2021) The art of booking a meeting just to force you to do a thing

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.